brongulus/brongulus.github.io/content/blog/nnfl-paper.md

 ## Abstract {#abstract}

 1. RNN leads to advances in speech tagging accuracy [Zeman et al](https://www.aclweb.org/anthology/K18-2001.pdf)
 2. Common thing among models, _rich initial word encodings_.
-(What does encoding, maybe related to RNN)
-3. Encodings are composed of recurrent character-based representation with learned and pre-trained word embeddings.
-(What are embeddings here)
+3. Encodings are composed of recurrent character-based representation with learned and pre-trained word embeddings[^fn:1].
 4. Problem with the encodings, context restriced to a single word hence only via subsequent recurrent layers the word information is processed.
 5. The paper deals with models that use RNN with sentence-level context.
 6. This provides results via synchronized training with a meta-model that learns to combine their states.
-7. Results are provided on part-of-speech and morphological tagging[^fn:1] with great performance on a number of languages.
+7. Results are provided on part-of-speech and morphological tagging[^fn:2] with great performance on a number of languages.

 ## Terms {#terms}